Maclean-D/UndetectableAIDiscord/README.md

 Create an [Undectable.AI](https://undetectable.ai?fpr=yws1m) Account and paste your API key here.

-2. Run the bot by clicking "Run" at the top.
+3. Run the bot by clicking "Run" at the top.

+- If you want your bot to be always on, click the name in the top left and turn on always on.

 ## DIY Setup